 Medicare-Medicaid Plan Dual Demonstration Comparison Charts

 |Area Chart||Medicaid - Medicare Plan|

-In the demonstration, the health plans must provide the full array of Medicaid and Medicare services.
-This includes any benefits that were added to the STAR+PLUS service array on March 1, 2015, such as nursing facility services, psychosocial mental health rehabilitation and targeted case management.
+In the demonstration, the single health plan must provide the full array of Medicaid and Medicare services, such as nursing facility services, psychosocial mental health rehabilitation and targeted case management.